Pawel-1990/checkout-service/README.md

+# CHECKOUT SERVICE

-DESCRIPTION:
+## DESCRIPTION:

 The Checkout Service is an application that allows users to purchase items from a store using a built-in API.
 Users can make purchases and access available discounts.
 After completing a payment, the user receives a receipt containing all details about the transaction.

-HOW TO RUN:
+## HOW TO RUN:

 The application can be run using any IDE or directly from the command line.

-Running from the command line:
+### Running from the command line:

 Clone the repository from GitHub: git clone https://github.com/username/repository-name.git